hugocornellier/face_detection_tflite/README.md

 # face_detection_tflite

+A pure Dart/Flutter implementation of Google's MediaPipe face detection and facial landmark models using TensorFlow Lite.
-A Dart/Flutter package that runs an on-device face and landmark detection with TensorFlow Lite:
+This package provides on-device face and landmark detection with minimal dependencies, just TensorFlow Lite and image.

 ![Example Screenshot](assets/screenshots/example1.png)

----

 ## Inspiration

+At the time of development, there was no open-source solution for cross-platform, on-device face and landmark detection.
-This package is a Flutter/Dart port inspired by and adapted from the original Python project **[patlevin/face-detection-tflite](https://github.com/patlevin/face-detection-tflite)**.
+This package took inspiration and was ported from the original Python project **[patlevin/face-detection-tflite](https://github.com/patlevin/face-detection-tflite)**.
 Many thanks to the original author.

----

 ## Table of Contents